 New to the world of aloe?
 Learn how to harvest it and what to do with it!

-This article was medically reviewed by Dr. Gina Jansheski, a licensed, board-certified physician who has been practicing for more than 20 years.
-Learn more about Hello Glow's medical reviewers here.
-As always, this is not personal medical advice and we recommend that you talk with your doctor.
+This article was medically reviewed by Dr. Gina Jansheski, a licensed, board-certified physician with more than 20 years of practice experience.
+Learn more about Hello Glow’s medical reviewers here.
+As always, this is not personal medical advice, and we recommend that you talk with your doctor.